US judge halts Donald Trump's border wall plans | DW | 25.05.2019

 US President Trump hopes to use an emergency declaration to redirect defense money in order to fund a border wall with Mexico.
 The latest court order may prove a setback on one of his highest priorities.

-A federal judge on Friday temporarily obstructed President Trump from constructing key parts of his border wall with money secured under his declaration of a national emergency.
+A federal judge on Friday temporarily blocked President Trump from constructing key parts of his border wall with money secured under his declaration of a national emergency.

 District Judge Haywood Gilliam's order prevents the administration from working on two Pentagon-funded wall projects – one in New Mexico and another in Yuma, Arizona.